Tracing a better life

-Born in Vuohiojan Kuttula (a farm in Ilmajoki) in spring 2016, all our four goats are Finnish female goats.
+Born in Vuohiojan Kuttula (a farm in Ilmajoki) in spring 2016, our two goats are Finnish female goats.
 Some Finnish goats have horns, but ours are hornless.
-Each of our goats has its own character.
+Both our goats have their own characters.
 They go hiking with groups in the forest, or jump and act around under the guidance of children in the agility course.
 Our little customers can go close to feed and pet the goats.

 Nätkelmä is one of our white goats.
 Nätkelmä was a bit timid and calm at its young age, but soon it learned to trust and work with children.
 Nätkelmä may keep busy on its way while walking, but it always follows at a fast pace when heading home.

 Niiskuneiti is the other white goat lady, which can be distinguished from Nätkelmä by the small balls under its chin.
 Niisku is kind and friendly in character, but it loves good food as the others.
 At times Niiskuneiti follows the lead like a well-trained dog, but on the other days it may be attracted more by the delicacies along the trail side.

 Our friendly silkie chickens can be taken to your arms for petting